 Set the Java heap size for the Solr Server to at least 16 GB for production environments.
-For more information on memory requirements, see Guidelines for Deploying Cloudera Search on page 12.
+For more information on memory requirements, see Guidelines for Deploying Cloudera Search.

 General Tuning

 The following tuning categories can be completed at any time.
 It is less important to implement these changes before beginning to use your system.